-- Complimentary ticket to attend the International Affairs Luncheon
+- Complimentary ticket to attend the International Affairs Session

 International Affairs Luncheon

-All scholarship recipients attending in person and virtually are required to attend the International Affairs luncheon.
+All scholarship recipients are required to attend the International Affairs session.

 Five of the scholarship winners will be invited by the committee to speak at this event.

-- Demonstrate proof of current AusACPDM membership or membership of a Full or Provisional Academy Member of the IAACD
+- Demonstrate proof of current AusACPDM membership or membership of a full or Provisional Academy Member of the IAACD - see IAACD website

 - Provide a written statement from their institution stating that other possible sources of funding have been applied for and institutional funding is not available;